 Even if you are out of contract, you’ll probably have to give a full month’s notice.

 Make sure you know where you stand so you can avoid costly surprises further down the line.

 3. Get the documents you need in your hand

 As a prospective renter, you’re going to need some documentation that confirms you are who you say you are – so locate some original photo ID such as a passport, birth certificate or driving licence.

-While you’re at it, dig out a utility bill and bank statement (dated in the last three months) as well as a letter from your employer confirming your job role and salary.
+At the same time, dig out a utility bill and bank statement (dated from the last three months) as well as a letter from your employer confirming your job role and salary.

 Get this essential paperwork together now rather than waiting until you are asked for it.